CoeCollege-ComputerScience/payroll-requirements-team-b/cat_req.md

 * Employees should be able to edit their personal information.
 * Employees should be able to submit requests which will be visible to admins.
 Employees will be able to request advance payment, hours, days off, transferrals, and other pay alterations.
 * Employees should be able to logout of the system.
+* Employees should be able to select method of payment, be it physical or direct deposit.

 **Admins**
 * Admins should be able to access employee information and modify any non-personal employee information.